scottnonnenberg/blog/pages/posts/2016-01-19-a-running-update.md

 <a class="plain" href="https://static.sinap.ps/blog/2016/01_jan/running/overall-pace.png"><img src="https://static.sinap.ps/blog/2016/01_jan/running/overall-pace.png" alt="all runs since injury, X = time, Y = pace"></a>

 There was no clear trend on my run distances over the course of the year, but there was a clear trend in pace.
-I’ve generally been trending downward since March 2013.
+I've generally been trending downward since March 2013.
 A nice surprise.
 Evidence that I'm doing something right.

 ## Overall averages